hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 #### A 7-Layer Semantic Protocol — Built for AI

 Status: Draft v3.0 — Conceptually Stable

+Hierarchical Expressed Semantic Stack (HESS) is a cohesive vision for shifting the web from "Probabilistic Discovery" (guessing) to "Deterministic Discovery" (declaration).

 ## ♟️ HESS: Checkmate at the First Semantic Hop